brandatastudio/the-real-mle-challenge/README.md

 `docker-compose up`

-This will create and start running the docker images, after that, we can access the main application, the ds_environment service, with a command like this
+This will create and start running the docker images, deploy the training pipeline and finally deploy the inference application locally.

--Getting inside the ds environment:
+Being the python image activated we will be able to access it through shell also.

+## Activating laboratory mode
+Laboratory mode is essentially commenting the cmd command in the dockerfile of src, allowing us to not execute the pipeline everytime we do
+`docker-compose up` after commenting the CMD line in the src dockerfile,

+Once we comment, we just need to run again

+`docker-compose build`

+`docker-compose up`

+and we will be ready to access the ds_environment service.

+can access  the ds_environment service, with a command like this

 `docker exec -it the-real-mle-challenge-ds_environment-1 bash`